-All CPA applications, restricted or non-restricted, should be completed or supervised by a licensed pesticide applicator.
+- All CPA applications, restricted or non-restricted, should be completed or supervised by a licensed pesticide applicator.
 This includes organic growers using only non-restricted CPAs.
-Follow label instructions when applying CPAs.

-Use only CPAs that have been approved by the EPA for use on tobacco (labeled).
+Follow label instructions when applying CPAs. - Use only CPAs that have been approved by the EPA for use on tobacco (labeled).
 Always refer to your grower contract; some buyers may prohibit use of CPAs which are labeled for tobacco.

-None field/house accordent all CDA continue in studions in the consultance transplant containing of field.

 Keep field/tract records of all CPA applications, including in the greenhouse, transplant water and field.

 This includes:

-CPA common name Active la gradient
+CPA common name Active Ingredient

-Application data
+Active Ingredient Application date

-Application date Application method (transplant water, hand sprayer, everbead sprayer, etc.)

 Application method (transplant water, hand sprayer, overhead sprayer, etc.) Rate

-Name of Applicator Field name and location
+Name of Applicator

+Field name and location

-EPA Number
+o EPA Number

 o REI

 Note: Growers may use a reference sheet such as the "CPA Reference Sheet" found in the GAPC records

 to record brand name, EPA registration number, active ingredient, and REI to avoid writing this

 information for each individual application.
 This reference sheet must be kept with the records of the

 individual agrochemical applications.

-ADDI TIONAL STANDARDS
+ADDI.
+TIONAL STANDARDS

 High

 Keep field/tract records of all CPA applications, including greenhouse, transplant water and in the field.

 This includes:

-Pest targeted or reason for application
+☐ Pest targeted or reason for application

 Use established economic thresholds for pests and apply CPAs for those pests only when exceeded as

 confirmed by scouting and monitoring.

 Use low-toxicity or pest targeted CPAs instead of more toxic broad-spectrum CPAs when available and

 applicable.

 Use environmentally and biologically methods to control pests with available and applicable.

 Maintain pesticide application records for the previous two growing seasons as well as the current

 season.

 Maintain calibration records for current year

 Mediu m

 Have a documented scouting program for pests and record the scouting information by field/tract

 following GAP standards.

 Scouting should be done at a minimum of every two weeks after crop establishment and records should

 include the following:

 ☐ Field scouting dates

 □ Pests observed and identified

 ☐ Field/tracts where pests were identified

-☐ Level of infestation of pests identified (i.e., percent of plants affected/infested)
+Level of infestation of pests identified (i.e., percent of plants affected/infested)

-☐ Corrective actions taken by field and date (i.e. crop protection agent (CPA) applications made by
+□ Corrective actions taken by field and date (i.e. crop protection agent (CPA) applications made by

 field and date)

-☐ Follow-up of your pest control practices to determine the effectiveness of the action taken
+□ Follow-up of your pest control practices to determine the effectiveness of the action taken

 Look for and count beneficial insects when you are scouting.